michigan-traffic-lab/TeraSim/README.md

 #### Requirements

+For optimal performance and stability, we recommend installing the system on a dedicated machine rather than a virtual machine.

-- __Hardware__: the Terasim simulation is not highly demanding in terms of computational power.
-A system with an 8-core CPU and 8GB of RAM is generally sufficient, and no GPU is required.
-However, for co-simulation with more resource-intensive platforms like CARLA, a more powerful system is recommended.
+- __Hardware__: The Terasim simulation is not particularly resource-intensive.
+A system with an 8-core CPU and 8GB of RAM is typically sufficient, and a GPU is not necessary.
+However, for co-simulation with more demanding platforms such as CARLA, a more powerful system is advised.

-- __System__: Ubuntu 22.04.
-To ensure reliable installation and operation, we recommend installing the system on a dedicated machine rather than on a virtual machine.
+- __System__: Ubuntu 22.04

 #### Dependency Installation

 - __Redis__: follow the instructions to install [redis](https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/install-redis-on-linux/).
-It is recommended that you install [redis commander](https://www.npmjs.com/package/redis-commander/v/0.6.3). a web-based redis visualization tool.
+It is recommended to install [redis commander](https://www.npmjs.com/package/redis-commander/v/0.6.3) a web-based Redis visualization tool.

 - __Anaconda__: download and install [Anaconda](https://www.anaconda.com/download/success).